In this article

 Table of contents

-If you own a business or otherwise work in the United States, you’ll need to pay federal income taxes.
-This is a percentage of your taxable income that you pay to the IRS to help cover the cost of things like government, schooling, and infrastructure across the country.
+If you own a business or otherwise work in the United States, you must pay federal income taxes.
+This is a percentage of your taxable income that you pay to the IRS to help cover the cost of government, schooling, and infrastructure across the country.

-As is the case for employed taxpayers, small business owners rely on tax brackets that determine what percentage of their income they must pay for federal income tax.
-Read on to learn more about business taxes and the tax brackets that determine how much you must pay.
+As is the case for employed taxpayers, small business owners rely on tax brackets determining what percentage of their income they must pay for federal income tax.

 Small business tax brackets

 Small business taxes are taxes you must pay as a percentage of your small business earnings.
-In the United States, that depends on the type of business you operate.
-In 2018, tax cuts as part of the JOBS Act set a 21% flat-rate tax on corporations.
+In the United States, that depends on your business type.
+In 2025, tax cuts as part of the Tax Cuts and Jobs Act (TCJA) set a 21% flat-rate tax on corporations.
 However, most business structures are pass-throughs.
 These are sole proprietorships, partnerships, or S corporations that report income on the individual tax returns of the business owner and are taxed at individual income tax rates.

 • Corporation (C Corp): 21% Flat Rate